 photo from Pinterest

 As I so frequently recommend saying the Metta Prayer.
-I’ve made a blog post with all the essential information.
+This blog post now has all the essential information.
 Saying it daily over time, can have surprising results.
-It’s an excellent practise to have in your resources toolkit for practising self love, repairing relationships, balancing karma and sharing your love with the whole of the earth and all living beings.
+It’s an excellent practise to have as a resource for practising self love, repairing relationships, balancing karma and sharing your love with the whole of the earth and all living beings.

 If I’ve recommended this prayer to you to practise self-love, please follow the first stage only.
-If I’ve recommended it to you to clear karma follow the second stage using the pronoun he/she or they as specific to your situation.
+If I’ve recommended it to you to clear karma follow the second stage using their name then the pronoun he/she or they as specific to your situation.

 If you are using it to repair a relationship(s) perhaps because you can’t talk to the person in real life, if a situation that feels out of your hands and you have no control, put the name of the person or persons in question into the prayer.
 You may be surprised what happens if you say it daily for 21 days, weeks or months.

-Of course, if you wish to do the prayer as it was originally intended to share your love with all living beings, do all the stages.
+Of course, if you wish to do the prayer as it was originally intended do all the stages: and share your love with yourself, another and all living beings.

 Definition Of Metta